 In preparing, developing and implementing this Policy, the Fund has paid due regard to the regulatory background.
-The LGPS Investment Regulations require administering authorities to demonstrate that any factors are considered that are financially material to the performance of the fund's investments, including social, environmental and corporate governance factors, and over the long term, dependent on the time horizon over which their liabilities arise.
+The LGPS Investment Regulations require administering authorities to demonstrate that it considers any factors that are financially material to the performance of the fund's investments, including social, environmental and corporate governance factors, and over the long term, dependent on the time horizon over which their liabilities arise.

 The LGPS Investment Regulations also require administering authorities to explain their policy on exercising rights (including voting rights) attaching to investments.
-The guidance refers to the Financial Reporting Council's UK Stewardship Code and requires that funds explain, where appropriate, their policy on stewardship with reference to the Stewardship Code.
+The guidance refers to the Financial Reporting Council's UK Stewardship Code and requires that funds explain, where appropriate their policy on stewardship with reference to the Stewardship Code.

 In addition to considering the LGPS Investment Regulations in developing the Responsible Investment Policy the Fund has taken professional advice.
-It has also had regard to the Wellbeing of Future Generations (Wales) Act 2015, guidance from the Scheme Advisory Board, the Department for Levelling Up, Housing and Communities and the Welsh Government.
+It has also had regard to the Well-being of Future Generations (Wales) Act 2015, guidance from the Scheme Advisory Board, the Ministry for Housing, Communities and Local Government and the Welsh Government.
 The Fund commits to keeping the policy reviewed in line with any future changes or updates in regulation or guidance.